jarad/jarad.github.com/courses/stat615/index.md

 Please use the [Blackboard](http://bb.its.iastate.edu/) discussion forum.

-## Course topics
+## (Possible) course topics

-The course aims to provide an overview of Bayesian methods in a variety of ares including
+The course aims to provide an overview of Bayesian methods in a variety of areas including some of the following:

-- Sparse signals
+- Hierarchical (linear) models
   - Ridge regression
   - LASSO
   - Horseshoe